 Lanternflies are part of the Fulgoridae family, and despite their name, they do not emit light.

-Within this group, there are more than 125 types of insect worldwide, with each being divided between two main classifications:
+Within this group, there are more than 125 types of insects worldwide, with each being divided into two main classifications:

 - Pyrops – 70 species with elongated bodies and long snouts.